Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 4. Choose a lender

-After reviewing rates, fees, and other terms, choose the lender that best fits your needs and budget.
+You should review the rates, fees, and other terms before choosing the lender that best fits your needs and budget.

 5. Complete the loan application